tanmaya-tech/Devops-Practice/README.md

 # Devops-Practice
-This is a part of my Progress as a part of Train with Shubham Challenge
+This is a part of my Progress as a part of Train with Shubham Challenge - Day 12 task.